Decision filter

 No. It can help prepare information, surface patterns, and reduce admin, but the final call on policy, routing, classification, and interpretation still belongs to a human owner.

-No. This page is the category hub.
-Its job is to explain where AI fits and route you to the right next page.
+No. Start by deciding where AI fits and what must stay human-owned.
 The shortlist, pricing, review, and comparison pages are where specific tool judgments belong.

 Next steps